Lucas Michal

-Lucas Michal (born 22 June 2005) is a French professional footballer who plays as a winger for club Monaco.
+Lucas Michal (born 22 June 2005) is a French professional footballer who plays as a forward or right winger for Belgian Pro League club Cercle Brugge, on loan from club Monaco.

 Club career

 Michal is a youth product of Ivry, Paris FC and US Torcy before moving to the youth academy of Monaco in 2020.
 On 24 May 2023, he signed his first professional contract with Monaco until 2026.
-He made his senior and professional debut with Monaco as a substitute in a 4–0 Ligue 1 win over FC Nantes on 19 May 2024.
+He made his senior and professional debut with Monaco as a substitute in a 4–0 Ligue 1 win over Nantes on 19 May 2024.

+On 2 February 2026, he joined Metz on loan from Monaco until the end of the season.

 International career

 Michal was born in Metropolitan France and is of Martiniquais descent.
 He was called up to the France U19s for the 2024 UEFA European Under-19 Championship.